kolewttd/wtt/README.md

 wtt
 wtt hello
 wtt hello world
+wtt string
-wtt any text
+wtt any number of string
 wtt file
-wtt anyfile
+wtt any number of files
-wtt any combination of text and files
+wtt any combination of text and file

+wtt If the argument is a file, it gets replaced by its content

 Notes:
 wtt is designed to be callable just from the